 Can professional sports stadiums offer sports betting?

-Professional sports stadiums in Colorado cannot apply for a sports betting license, but sportsbooks can still be established.
-Professional teams in Colorado can partner with sports betting operators, and those operators can offer betting inside the stadiums.
+Professional sports stadiums in Colorado cannot apply for a sports betting license.
+However, Professional teams in Colorado can partner with sports betting operators, and those operators can offer betting inside the stadiums.

 Are Daily Fantasy Sports legal in Colorado?